MirosBL45/dashboard/README.md

 ### 1. **Framework and Core**

-- **Vite.js**: A fast and modern frontend build tool for creating highly optimized applications with a great developer experience.
+- **Vite.js on React**: A fast and modern frontend build tool for creating highly optimized applications with a great developer experience.
   - <a href="https://vitejs.dev/" target="_blank">Learn more about Vite.js</a>

 ### 2. **UI and Animations**